-Confirmed Audited financial statements the corrections made.
-Confirmed with UIF&W report 100% 100% Management ensured that this matter was addressed under irregular expenditure disclosure note on the comparative figure's column.
-Management submitted supporting evidence to 30 November 2022 30 November 2022 Chief Financial Officer Financial Accounting Manager Chief Financial Officer consumerism it is responsible to collect taxes from its consumers for the goods and services provided.
-In collecting and remitting VAT to the national government, and entity acts as an agent.
-Consequently, VAT receivable or payable is deemed to be an exchange rather than a non-exchange transaction.
-Management agrees with audit finding, RF103 submitted investigation report indicates the MPAC UIF expenditure oversight report that was tabled to council, irregular expenditure of R15 614 239,98 was recommended to be written off.
-The difference noted was due to fact that the signed resolution submitted to finance did not address all issues written off refer to RF123 MPAC council resolution.
-The financial statement statements will be adjusted to decrease to raised irregular expenditure by increasing the written off amount to R15 614 239,98 in accordance with investigation report tabled.
-1.Unauthorised Expenditure and Fruitless Expenditure CoAF 111: Irregular expenditure - Follow up of prior year: CAF 1 CoAF 121: Consequence Management: issue with Coaf 111 Coaf 121 submitted to AG for assessment and disclosure on audited AFS the auditors and issue was resolved.
-Financial Manager Management disagrees with audit \supset expenditure, wasteful and fruitless expenditure reports that were investigated had terms of reference.
+UJF&W report submitted to AG for assessment and disclosure on audited AFS 173 Page phorting evidence to the auditors and issue was resolved.
+Officer Financial Accounting Manager Fruitless Expenditure Management disagrees with audit finding, the MPAC unauthorized expenditure, wasteful and fruitless expenditure reports that were investigated had terms of reference.
 The item taken to council did not include the entire report that served, MPAC investigation report dated 28 October 2021 and identified that the terms and reference of the MPAC report on page 2 did not indicate that the terms of refer covered unauthorised and Fruitless expenditures, they only referred to irregular expenditure.
 Management has now provided auditors with the full investigation reports and items that served.
-2.Irregular Expenditure Management disagrees with audit finding, MPAC report dated 28 October 2021confirmed that the irregular expenditure that occurred in 2019/20 financial year was investigated to determine the persons liable for the instances of irregular expenditure.
-Special council held on 17 November 2022 council resolved on inctances investigation of UIFW and Financial Misconduct (EV)
+2. Irregular Expenditure Management disagrees with audit finding, MPAC report dated 28 October 2021 confirmed that the irregular expenditure that occurred in 2019/20 financial year was investigated to determine the persons liable for the instances of irregular expenditure.
+Special council resolved in integral integral occurred in integral occurred in integral occurred in 2019/20 financial year was investigated to determine the persons liable for the instances of irregular expenditure.
+Special council resolved 2020/21 financial year.
+3. Financial Misconduct: Claim for work done by another company: Management: issue with investigation of UIFW and Financial Misconduct (EV) the first of the fir 3.F